web Redesign resulted in +700% mobile engagement

 • Maintain SEO rankings by keeping original URLs intact.

 Despite the amount of information available on the original website, users were still struggling to find clarity.
-I conducted user interviews to uncover behavioral patterns, decision blockers, and unmet informational needs.

-Simplified offerings to highlight the most popular plans.
+• Users struggled with too many options, so I simplified offerings to highlight the most popular plans.

+• Too much text made hard looking for the right information.
 I used dropdowns, carousels and iconography to facilitate reading.

-Added a comparison table to help them self-assess before booking.
+• Users didn’t know their surf level.
+We added a comparison table to help them self-assess before booking.

-Decided to made them bold, consistent, and action-driven.
+• CTAs were not visible enough, we made them bold, consistent, and action-driven.

-Adjusted messaging to encourage individual sign-ups.
+• Solo travelers hesitated to book, so we Adjusted messaging to encourage individual sign-ups.

 To understand how the original website was performing and where users were engaging (or dropping off), I conducted a multi-source research process combining: